Everything You Need to Know About Chapter 7 Bankruptcy

 Important to Remember

-If you are granted bankruptcy discharge, this means that just you, the individual, are granted bankruptcy.
+If they grant you bankruptcy discharge, this means that they grant bankruptcy to just you, the individual.
 If you’ve had someone cosign an agreement, they may still be held accountable for the debt.
-The debt itself is not erased, it’s just that you, personally, are not held accountable for the debt any longer.
+The debt itself does not disappear, it’s just that you, personally, are not accountable for the debt any longer.

-Also, debts that are not included in dismissal include federal or state student loans, child support, alimony, and debts related to criminal conduct.
+Also, those debts they do not include in dismissal include federal or state student loans, child support, alimony, and debts that relate to criminal conduct.

 Bankruptcy will take a toll on your credit score, and for many discharged debtors, it’s common to need about two years to be back in the saddle of your finances.

-If you’re thinking about filing for Chapter 7 Bankruptcy, give us a call today.
+If you’re thinking about filing for Chapter 7 Bankruptcy, reach out to us today.
 We can assess your situation, help ease your stress, and figure out the best option for you to move forward with life.